 - The Scenario's Name.
 The Scenario's name can be changed by clicking on existing name and entering a new one. - The Flow Group.
 The Scenario's Flow Group can changed by clicking on a Scenario's existing Flow Group and selecting a new Flow Group from the drop down list. - The Network Control Plan.
 The Scenario's Network Control Plan can changed by clicking on a Scenario's existing Network Control Plan and selecting a new Network Control Plan from the drop down list. - Cycle Time.
-The Scenario's cycle time can be changed by either clicking on a Scenario's existing cycle time and entering a new one or by selecting the Scenario and entering a new Network cycle time in the main LinSig toolbar.
-More information is provided on cycle time management in the Signal Timings View section.
+This is described in more detail below in 'Managing Cycle Times'.